Home

 He got a few calls from the people giving the therapy.
 They encouraged him to continue.
 The only way bee sting therapy would help is if he got regular treatments.
 The build up of the venom in your body is what makes the difference.

-One friend's experience
+One friend's experience with bee sting treatment

 During one of Cir's earlier bee sting therapy sessions, we had time to talk to some wonderful people.
 In one of our conversations, we brought up a friend who had a progressive form of MS. We thought this friend might benefit from having bee sting therapy.